 Amplified sound in areas outside of the LBC, including Gorson Porch and Pocket Park, must adhere to the university Amplified Sound Policy.

 In accordance with the Americans with Disabilities Act (ADA), students, faculty, staff, and visitors are allowed to bring service animals into the LBC.
 The LBC recommends that anyone with a service animal contact the Goldman Center for Student Accessibility for campus resources and registration.
 Non-service animals, including emotional support animals, are not allowed in the LBC.

 No bicycles are permitted in the LBC.
 Bicycles should be locked to bike racks located outside the LBC.
 Bicycles may not be chained to railings, columns, benches, or other structures.
 Bicycles that are unattended in the building or chained to prohibited structures may be surrendered to TUPD.

-No equipment or furniture is to be removed from the LBC without prior written permission from the LBC Associate Director of Facilities.
+No equipment or furniture is to be altered or removed from the LBC without prior written permission from the LBC Associate Director of Facilities.
 Organizations that lose or break equipment will be assessed a replacement or repair fee by the LBC.

 Tulane University has established contractual agreements with retail and service providers located within the LBC.
 University departments, Recognized Student Organizations, or individuals/community groups are prohibited from providing or selling services or products that violate these existing agreements.
 Potential conflicts of interest may include, but are not limited to, the following services:

 If you have questions regarding this agreement please contact Campus Services at (504) 862-8064.